 |Palm Beach County||Florida||186,605|

 Usually, an MSN degree can be completed in two years (Giorgi & Poindexter, 2021).
 The time to complete varies depending on the program and specialization.
 Non-clinical and generalist degrees take the shortest time to complete.
 Also, some schools require applicants to have a minimum amount of work experience to be admitted to their MSN programs.
+Of course, applicants are expected to have compatible undergraduate degrees.
+And medical-related degrees are the best majors for nursing.
 There are, however, the typical admission and general requirements that apply (Giorgi & Poindexter, 2021).

 Being a nurse is already difficult in normal times.
 It is even more so during the worst of times.
 Nurses are at the frontlines in the battle against health crises, natural disasters, and human-caused accidents.
 So, nurses should, in part, be resolute in seeing to their jobs and make good on the Hippocratic Oath they took.
 However, this can be very difficult.